In this article we will elaborate on common use cases that require synchronization:

 In the first scenario, it is difficult to get an accurate view of what is happening, and in the second scenario, there is the need for manual communication when an issue is resolved.

 Instead of communicating through email and/or manually sharing data, synchronize all of your development issues and support tickets into one view.
 Use customization to keep your own workflow and choose what fields need to be shared.
 Gain a full overview of progress status and new information.

 3. IT Outsourcing

-You’re an organization which offers outsourced IT consultancy to a number of clients.
-All of these clients are using their own issue tracking technology.
+You’re an organization that offers outsourced IT consultancy to a number of clients.
+All of these clients are using their own issue-tracking technology.

 As your client base grows, so does the number of issue trackers you are expected to work with.
-This requires huge investments in time and training to adopt clients’ issue-trackers, processes and workflows.
-Time which could be used on resolving the issues and customer queries themselves.
+This requires huge investments in time and training to adopt clients’ issue trackers, processes, and workflows.
+Time that could be used on resolving the issues and customer queries themselves.
 Prioritization is almost impossible as there is no single view of information and task deadlines.

 4. Migrating to another issue tracker

 You’re switching issue trackers, and you need to migrate all of your data over to a new system.

 Implementing a traditional migration and duplicating data from one issue tracker to the other inevitably requires downtime.
 This downtime is something your team cannot afford, along with the risk of losing key data.

 Live migration.
 Use real-time synchronization so you get to keep usage of the source tracker at the same time as switching over to the new instance.
 A smooth transition without any downtime whatsoever.
 You’re in full control at all times.
 Once all users have moved over to the new system and all required project data is synced, you can safely stop the synchronization.